Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels: Parallel Analysis

 Assuming that $\bm{p}$ is distributed on a $1$D processor grid, we consider a baseline implementation that reads $p_{p_i}$ for each vertex $i$ assigned to this process that does not belong to a star and then performs the update $p_i \gets p_{p_i}$ locally.
 We collect duplicate remote reads from a single process to avoid reading $p_{p_i}$ multiple times for vertices with the same parent.

-If the number of vertices whose parent changed after hooking is small, we may collect them on all processes and do only local reads for complete shortcutting.
+If the number of vertices whose parent changed after hooking is small, we may collect them on all processes and use only local data for complete shortcutting.
 Let us denote the parent vector before the hooking step with $\bm{p}^{prev}$.
-First, we compare our local data of $\bm{p}$ and $\bm{p}^{prev}$ to determine which vertices have a new parent after the hooking step.
-Notice that a vertex $i$ has a new parent after the hooking step if and only if $i$ is a star root that successfully hooked onto another star.
-We collect all such vertices and their new parents on all processes.
-We then implement complete shortcutting with only local reads.
-At any step of shortcutting, if the parent of a vertex was not a star root that hooked onto to another vertex, shortcutting is unnecessary.
-We provide a detailed description of SCP in Algorithm \ref{alg:shortcut3}.
+We compare our local data of $\bm{p}$ and $\bm{p}^{prev}$ to determine which vertices have a new parent after the hooking and tie-breaking steps on lines $2-6$.
+Notice that a vertex $i$ has a new parent if and only if $i$ is a star root that successfully hooked onto another star.
+On line $7$, we collect all such vertices and their new parents on all processes.
+We then implement complete shortcutting using only local data on lines $8-12$.
+If the parent of a vertex is a star root that did not hook onto another star, we stop shortcutting.
+We provide a detailed description of CSP in Algorithm \ref{alg:shortcut3}.